Tamara Beauboeuf, Women's Studies (Previously Sociology)

 Rebecca L. Bordt, Sociology

-Rebecca L. Bordt, associate professor of sociology at DePauw University, is the recipient of the 2012 John F. Schnabel Distinguished Contributions to Teaching Award.
+Rebecca L. Bordt, Otto L. Sonder, Jr. Professor of Sociology & Anthropology, received the 2012 John F. Schnabel Distinguished Contributions to Teaching Award.
 Presented by the North Central Sociological Association, the Schnabel Award recognizes "excellence in some activity enhancing the teaching of sociology for the NCSA or within the North Central region."

 Bordt, Rebecca L. and K.C.
 Carceral.
 2012.
 “A Teaching Collaboration with a Prison Writer.”
 Radical Teacher 94:24-33.